7MichalKozlik7/RBv3X/privacy.md

 ## Introduction

-Empiria ("we", "our", or "the app") is committed to protecting your privacy.
+RBv3X ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our macOS music player application.

 ## Information We Collect